Azure/azure-sdk-for-python/sdk/digitaltwins/azure-digitaltwins-core/samples/Readme.md

 ### Query digital twins

-Query the Azure Digital Twins instance for digital twins using the [Azure Digital Twins Query Store lanaguage](https://review.docs.microsoft.com/en-us/azure/digital-twins-v2/concepts-query-language?branch=pr-en-us-114648).
+Query the Azure Digital Twins instance for digital twins using the Azure Digital Twins Query Store language.
 Query calls support paging.
 Here's an example of how to query for digital twins and how to iterate over the results.

 ```Python Snippet:dt_digitaltwins_query.py
 query = "SELECT * FROM digitaltwins"